 - children and animals must remain in your vehicle at all times

-- only Edinburgh residents with their own household waste can use recycling centres
+- only Edinburgh residents with their own household waste are allowed

 - commercial, trade or business waste is not allowed